 I have been an associate governor of the school since January 2018 and have recently joined the full governing body of the school as a parent governor.
 I am very passionate about supporting all members of staff at Moulton Primary as well as ensuring all students get a good quality education.

 I am a Vice Principal of a local secondary school with current responsibilities for safeguarding, admissions and transition.
 I hope to use these skills to work closely with both parents and students to support with the next steps of their education as they move to secondary school.

 I joined the team at Moulton Primary School in December 2010 from University and have worked within classes as 1:1 Support, as a class Teaching Assistant.
 In 2015 I moved to the Inclusion Department and am currently the Schools Learning Mentor.

 I have background experience of 18 years’ working in corporate business before retraining and have spent 15 years in roles working with vulnerable adults then Children’s and mental health charities.

 I really enjoy working at Moulton Primary School and I am committed to the school’s ethos of developing the whole child and supporting families within the school community, so I wanted to be able to extend my support of the school by being part of the governing body and I have been elected as a Support Staff Governor.

-I joined Moulton Primary School in 2015 and currently work as Year 2 teacher and Team Leader, whilst also sitting on the Senior Leadership Team.
+I joined Moulton Primary School in 2015 and currently work as an Assistant Headteacher.
 I believe that we continue to strive towards providing the best possible opportunities for our children at Moulton, and as part of this I enjoy leading our Junior Strictly dancing teams across the school.